-Recent case: A gas station “manager in charge” was paid a salary, received benefits and classified as an.
+Recent case: A gas station “manager in charge” was paid a salary, received benefits and classified as an exempt employee.
 He handled customer complaints and basic administrative jobs like scheduling and training.
 But he had little author?ity over hiring and firing, giving raises or setting pay.
 And 95 percent of the time, he performed the same tasks as the station’s car-wash attendants.

 A district court found that the gas station misclassified this “manager” and owed him overtime pay.
 A federal appeals court agreed.
 Court’s reasoning: The manager wasn’t an “executive” under FLSA rules because his management duties were slim at best.
 He supervised only three part-time workers and never more than one person per shift.
 (Jackson v.
 Go-Tane Services, No. 02-1468, 7th Cir., 2003)

 FLSA: Short test for executive exemption